 Density is an example of a compound measure, which is one that involves more than one unit of measurement.

-You should know the following formulae and may use the triangle to help you remember the three Mass, Density, Volume formulae.
+You should know the following formulae and may find the triangle helpful for remembering the three mass, density and volume formulae.

 A large block of oak has a mass of 185 kg and a volume of 0.25 m3.